 London Famous # 10: Jimi Hendrix

-'It's funny the way most people love the death.
+'It's funny the way most people love the dead.
 Once you are dead you are made for life.
 You have to die before they think you are worth anything..."

-In the very busy Mayfair part of London, at the end of Brooke Street, almost with the junction of fashionable Bond Street, lived two renown musicians one George Frideric Handel (1685-1759) and just over two-hundred years later Johnny Allen Hendrix, better known as Jimi, born 27 November 1942, Seattle, Washington, USA, died 18 September 1970, London, England.
-Jimi moved into number 23 Brooke Street in January 1969 with his girl friend Kathy Etchingham.
-Whilst in 1723 on a first floor room next door, Handel wrote the Messiah, Handel did not leave this house for twenty-four days while writing it.
-Of course Jimi would have known of his famous next door neighbour, but I wonder what Handel would have thought about the guy next door.
-They both were big on the music front, and only history will tell if Hendrix will still be remembered in two-hundred years from now.
-But in a street more noted for it's property tycoons and fashion accessories, these two geniuses of the music world resided.
+In the very busy Mayfair part of London, at the end of Brooke Street, almost with the junction of fashionable Bond Street, lived two renowned musicians: one George Frideric Handel (1685-1759) and just over two-hundred years later Johnny Allen Hendrix, better known as Jimi, born 27 November 1942, Seattle, Washington, USA, died 18 September 1970, London, England.
+Jimi moved into number 23 Brooke Street in January 1969 with his girlfriend Kathy Etchingham.
+In 1723 in a first-floor room next door, Handel wrote the Messiah.
+Handel did not leave this house for twenty-four days while writing it.
+Of course, Jimi would have known of his famous next door neighbour, but I wonder what Handel would have thought about the guy next door.
+They both were big on the music front, and only time will tell if Hendrix will still be remembered two-hundred years from now.
+In a street more noted for its property tycoons and fashion accessories, resided these two geniuses of the music world.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.